mari-linhares/tensorflow/tensorflow/docs_src/tutorials/resnet_estimator.md

 ## Introduction

-In this tutorial we'll build a ResNet for CIFAR-10, which is a popular dataset for image classification using the Estimators API.
-We'll not going into details about the model it self, the biggest contribution of this tutorial is a practical example of how to build a distributed model and multi-gpu with TensorFlow high-level APIs.
+In this guide we'll go through a full example of a ResNet with CIFAR-10, which is a popular dataset for image classification using the Estimators API.
+We're not going into details about the model itself, the biggest contribution of this tutorial is a practical example of how to build a distributed model and multi-gpu with TensorFlow high-level APIs.